October 2, 2022Review Recipe

 Table of Contents

-Hard-boiled eggs are a family favorite around here for snacks, salad toppings, or breakfast, but cooking them can be daunting.
-This recipe for the perfect hard-boiled eggs is going to completely revolutionize how you make eggs!
-All you need is a muffin tin and some water to cook your eggs perfectly every single time!
+This recipe for the perfect hard-boiled eggs is going to completely revolutionize how you make this protein powerhouse.
+All you need is a muffin tin and some water to cook your eggs and they come out perfect every single time!

 - 12 eggs

-- A medium bowl filled with ice water
+- A medium or large bowl filled with ice water

 SUBSTITUTIONS AND ADDITIONS

-STEP ONE: Preheat oven to 350 degrees F. Place one egg into each cavity of a 12-cup muffin tin.
+STEP ONE: Preheat the oven to 350°F. Place one egg into each cavity of a 12-cup muffin tin.

 STEP TWO: Pour water into each cavity to fill about ⅓ of the way.

-PRO TIP: Make sure there is enough water in each cavity, as this helps the eggs not have scorch marks on them!
+Make sure there is enough cold water in each cavity, as this helps the eggs not have scorch marks on them!

 STEP THREE: Place the muffin tin in the oven and bake eggs for 30 minutes.

-STEP FOUR: Remove eggs and place immediately into ice water for 2 to 3 minutes.
+STEP FOUR: Remove eggs from the hot water and place eggs immediately into a large bowl of ice water for 2 to 3 minutes.

-PRO TIP: The hard-boiled eggs peel easiest when peeled under cold water (right in the ice bath works great) after just a few minutes in the ice bath.
+The hard-boiled eggs peel easiest when peeled under cold water after just a few minutes in the ice water bath.
+Right in the ice bath works great.

-IN THE FRIDGE: The good news is that in the fridge, you can store these eggs in an airtight container for up to a week!
-The bad news is that you can’t freeze hard-boiled eggs!
+IN THE FRIDGE: The good news is that in the fridge, you can store these eggs in an airtight container for up to a week ahead of time.

-Congratulate yourself for making the perfect hard-boiled eggs!
-This simple recipe that cooks eggs in a muffin tin is one you can’t mess up!
+Congratulate yourself for making the perfect eggs!
+This foolproof method cooks eggs in a muffin tin and is one you can’t mess up.
 Add your eggs to salads or sandwiches, or just eat them with a little salt and pepper.

 Perfect Hard-Boiled Eggs